mlswg/mls-protocol/draft-ietf-mls-protocol.md

-A ReInit proposal represents a request to reinitialize the group with different parameters, for example, to increase the version number or to change the ciphersuite.
+A ReInit proposal represents a request to reinitialize the group with different parameters, for example, to increase the version number or to change the cipher suite.
 The reinitialization is done by creating a completely new group and shutting down the old one.

 ~~~ tls-presentation